Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 16. Highlight all the code in `PredictPricingService.r`, right-click and then **Execute In Interactive**.
 The last output status in the R Interactive window should be "Published service".

-> **NOTE:** This can take up to 5 minutes for the packages to download, verify and for the session to become active
+> **Note:** This can take up to 5 minutes for the packages to download, verify and for the session to become active.

 17. Find `TODO 3` and replace with the following code block to consume the API as a test: